 Summary of the scheme to date

 The response rate averages over 80% and shows no bias in terms of seniority of academic or area of specialty.
-It is important to maintain a high response rate in order to satisfy external bodies, such as the Research Councils (RCUK) who can, and have, carry out audits of our methods.
+It is important to maintain a high response rate in order to satisfy external bodies, such as the Research Councils (UKRI) who carry out audits of our methods.

-The survey provides the data to produce costing drivers, which attribute total non-activity specific costs of the University to five major Activities and around 30 detailed sub-activities.
+The survey provides the data to produce costing drivers, which attribute total non-activity specific costs of the University to four major Activities and around 30 detailed sub-activities.